Higher order fluctuations of extremal eigenvalues of sparse random matrices: Introduction

 Finally, He and Knowles resolved some subtle technical issues and showed that the extremal eigenvalues have Gaussian fluctuations in the regime $N^{\eps} < pN < N^{1/3-\eps}$ \cite{HK21}.
 Thus, the random quantity $\mathcal{X}$ is the leading order term of fluctuations when $pN < N^{1/3-\eps}$.
 One can also ask about higher (sub-leading) order fluctuations of extremal eigenvalues.
 One might anticipate higher order fluctuations to exist and that new random correction terms should capture such fluctuations.
 Indeed in \cite{HLY20}, the authors suspected higher order fluctuations would depend on subgraph counts.
 In \cite{HK21}, the authors claimed, for new random corrections terms, that there is an infinite hierarchy of random variables which is strongly correlated and asymptotically Gaussian, and the random variable $\mathcal{X}$ would be only the leading order fluctuations of extremal eigenvalues.

 In this paper, we investigate such higher order fluctuations of extremal eigenvalues of sparse random matrices in the regime $pN > N^{\eps}$.
 We construct a series of random correction terms $(\mathcal{Z}_{n})$ to control higher order fluctuations of extremal eigenvalues.
-(See \eqref{eq: form of correction terms} and the surrounding explanations for more detail.)
+(See \eqref{eq: form of correction terms} for more detail.)
 Using these random correction terms $(\mathcal{Z}_{n})$, we derive a new (randomly) shifted edge $\mathcal{L}\equiv\mathcal{L}(\mathcal{Z}_{1}, \mathcal{Z}_{2}, \cdots, \mathcal{Z}_{\ell})$ which is a polynomial in the variables $(\mathcal{Z}_{n})_{1\le n\le \ell}$, and also obtain a local law near this shifted edge $\mathcal{L}$ (Theorem \ref{thm: local law}).
 As a result, we prove that the extremal eigenvalues are concentrated at the shifted edge $\mathcal{L}$ with scale $N^{-2/3}$, which is precisely the eigenvalue rigidity estimate near the edge (Theorem \ref{thm: rigidity}).

 One of the main ingredients is the so-called recursive moment estimate (RME), Proposition \ref{prop: RME}.
 The RME is a moment estimate of a self-consistent polynomial.
 In \cite{HK21,HLY20,LS18}, an approach using the RME was developed and a local law was proved as a consequence of the RME and stability analysis.
 The RME in \cite{HLY20,LS18} has a bound containing powers of $(pN)^{-1/2}$ so the resulting local law bound has powers of $(pN)^{-1/2}$ too.
 Inspired by \cite{HK21}, we tried to find a way to avoid such powers of $(pN)^{-1/2}$ in the RME bound.
-As it turns out, by including sufficiently many random correction terms, we are able to obtain the RME without any powers of $(pN)^{-1/2}$, which consequently resulted in an optimal local law bound.
+As it turns out, by including sufficiently many random correction terms, we are able to obtain the RME without any powers of $(pN)^{-1/2}$, which consequently resulted in a nearly optimal local law bound.
 From standard arguments using the local law \cite{ERSY10}, we can then establish the desired rigidity estimate.
-We would like to emphasize that this result gives strong evidence supporting the notion that Tracy-Widom fluctuations may be recovered by subtracting higher order fluctuations.